Is this even right?

 So, you reconciled your bank and credit card accounts.
 Does this means your financials are ready to go?
 How do you know when your month end is “done?”
 How can you be sure your reports are giving you trustworthy information?

-I made a tool for this: The Monthly Review Checklist.
+I made a tool for this: The Month-End Bookkeeping Checklist.

 This two-page PDF is a "cheat sheet" designed to sit on your desk (or in a browser tab) and walk you through the financial statement review steps, one bite at a time.
 It’s the same workflow I use to ensure my clients’ books are accurate and consistent.